RockefellerArchiveCenter/DTeamDocs/values.md

 ## Provide ethical access
 ### Respect researchers' privacy.

-We advocate for our researchers' right to privacy and confidentiality in both on-site and remote research environments, and that advocacy includes promoting and understanding the role of usability and accessibility in enabling self-determination.
+We advocate for our researchers' right to privacy, confidentiality and self-determination in both on-site and remote research environments.
 When implementing systems, we seek to minimize the amount of user data gathered and stored, and provide mechanisms to facilitate sensible data retention policies.
+By improving the usability and accessibility of systems, we facilitate independent, self-directed access, and improve users’ ability to make choices about their personal data.

 ### Support broad and equitable access to archival materials.